NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Discussion

 The weak flux densities of NGC 3521 in the radio meter range were explained yet by \cite{Israel1990} as "the pervasive presence of a clumpy medium of well-mixed non-thermally emitting and thermally absorbing gas.
 For example, ionization of an interstellar medium with an electron temperature of 500 -- 1000 K and a clump density of 1 cm$^{-3}$ can be maintained by OB stars.
 Such a gas in the Milky Way should be located in the thick disc, mostly absent in the Galactic plane, and almost completely absent in the solar neighborhood".

 To assess whether NGC~3521 can be considered a Milky Way galaxy-analogue or even twin by various multiwavelength properties, including in the decameter range, we need to estimate the flux density that our own Galaxy would have if placed at a distance of 10.7~Mpc.
-For the frequency 28~MHz and background brightness temperature of 20,000~K, $B_\nu(T) = 5.15\times10^{-20}$~W·m$^{-2}$·Hz$^{-1}$·sr$^{-1}$.
-The solid angle that our Galaxy would subtend at a distance of 10.7~Mpc, assuming a linear size of 32.4~kpc, is $\Omega = 7.2\times10^{-6}$~sr. If we take into account the orientation at inclination angle of $ 72.7^{\circ}$, the solid angle will be $\Omega = 2.1\times10^{-6}$~sr. So, we obtain a flux density of 10.8\,Jy for the Milky Way.
+For the frequency 28~MHz and background brightness temperature of 20,000~K, $B_\nu(T) = 5.15\times10^{-20}$~W $\cdot$ m$^{-2}$·Hz$^{-1}$·sr$^{-1}$.
+The solid angle that our Galaxy would subtend at a distance of 10.7~Mpc, assuming a linear size of 32.4~kpc, is $\Omega = 7.2\times10^{-6}$~sr. If we take into account the orientation at inclination angle of $ 72.7^{\circ}$, the solid angle will be $\Omega = 2.1\times10^{-6}$~sr. So, we obtain a flux density of 10.8 Jy for the Milky Way.

 As can be seen, the upper limit on the flux density for NGC~3521 of 11.22~Jy at 28~MHz, and the expected flux density for our Galaxy of 10.8~Jy at 28~MHz if we place it at the same distance, are comparable and generally consistent.
 Thus, considering the estimated upper limits on the decameter flux density, the NGC~3521 galaxy can be regarded as similar to the Milky Way by flux density in the radio decameter range.
 This supports the classification of NGC~3521 as a Milky Way galaxy-analogue.
-Also, a comparison of brightness temperatures of the Galactic background and NGC 3521 in the decameter range (20,000–30,000 K) further suggests that NGC 3521 does not have activity at its nucleus and is not a radio galaxy.
-Further studies of weak discrete radio sources at decameter wavelengths with realized measurement sensitivity up to several Jy open a new window into the multiwavelength properties of MWAs and other galaxies.
+Also, a comparison of the brightness temperatures of the Galactic background and NGC 3521 in the decameter range (20,000–30,000 K) further suggests that NGC 3521 lacks activity at its nucleus and is not a radio galaxy.
+Further studies of weak discrete radio sources at decameter wavelengths, with measured sensitivities up to several Jy, open a new window into the multiwavelength properties of MWAs and other galaxies.